 On March 30, 2015, SMBC Capital Markets, Inc. revised and replaced an existing interest rate cap agreement with the notional amount of approximately \$28.8 million for the outstanding borrowings on the MBS TOB financing facilities to \$11.0 million.
-These agreements effectively limit the interest component of the TOB financing correlated with the SIFMA index to a maximum of 1.0% on \$52.3 million of the outstanding borrowings on the MBS TOB financing facilities and the PHC Certificates TOB financing facilities through a three year term ending March 1, 2017.
-The Company received \$10,500 of cash collateral upon the execution of the revised interest rate cap agreement thus reducing its purchase price to approximately \$151,000.
+These agreements effectively limit the interest component of the TOB financing correlated with the SIFMA index to a maximum of 1.0% on \$52.3 million of the outstanding borrowings on the MBS TOB financing facilities to \$10,500 of cash collateral upon the execution of the revised interest rate cap agreement thus reducing its purchase price to approximately \$151,000.
 The interest rate cap agreements in the table above do not qualify for hedge accounting, and, as such, changes in the estimated fair value of the interest rate derivatives are included in earnings.

 The Company contracted for two no-cost interest rate swaps with DB related to the Decatur Angle and Bruton TOB financing facilities collateralized by mortgage revenue bonds that are used to provide financing for the construction of these properties.
 The swap related to the Decatur Angle TOB financing facility has a \$23.0 million notional value, an October 15, 2016 effective date, and an October 15, 2021 termination date.
-The swap related to the Bruton TOB financing facility has an approximate \$18.1 million notional value, an April 15, 2017 effective date, and an April 15, 2022 termination date.
+The swap related to the Bruton TOB financing facility has an approximate\$18.1 million notional value, an April 15, 2017 effective date, and an April 15, 2022 termination date.
 Both swaps are in place to mitigate the possible interest rate increases and swaps a variable rate based on LIBOR for an approximate 2.0% fixed rate.
-On June 30, 2015 the fair value of the Decatur Angle swap is a liability of approximately \$428,000 and the fair value of the Bruton swap is a liability of approximately \$428,000 and the fair value of the Bruton swap is a liability of approximately \$314,000.
+On June 30, 2015 the fair value of the Decatur Angle swap is a liability of approximately \$314,000.
 The fair value of these swaps has been recorded as a liability on the Condensed Consolidated Financial Statements.